AngusMclean24/AngusMclean24.github.io/README.md

 This is a chemistry speller that I made to win a challenge.
 It probably took more time then doing it manually but oh well.
+This is by no means exemplar code if anything it is quite the opposite.
+Feel free to suggest improvements!